 Advantages to travelling Ireland by train

-Trains are a great way for getting around Ireland without a car while enjoying the beautiful scenery along the way.
 Trains can pass through some beautiful landscapes or follow the coast giving passengers uninterrupted views across the sea.

-Other advantages to travelling Ireland by train include toilets on board, a chance to stretch your legs, and you can get seats with tables to enjoy a picnic along the way.
-Some routes often have a refreshments trolley service.
 Travelling with kids by train is fun, especially if you have little train fans along the way.
 And trains can often be faster than getting a bus, with many train routes having little or no stops along the way.

 Disadvantages to travelling Ireland by train

-There are two main disadvantages to getting around Ireland by train.
 Firstly, you are quite limited by the number of places to visit in Ireland by train (see below).
 Only the major cities and towns are serviced by trains, and you may find you need to change trains at certain stations depending on where you are travelling to.
-Travelling to other destinations outside of these central locations will require additional transport such as a bus or even a taxi.

 Secondly, train travel in Ireland can work out more expensive than taking the bus.
 If you are trying to travel Ireland on a budget, train travel is often not the cheapest way to travel around Ireland.